 Helping children understand themselves as human beings and how to navigate their thoughts, emotions and life events, is the foundation of their well-being.
 Teaching them is also extremely nurturing, it helps me stay connected with the child within and makes me profoundly happy.

-In 2015, I was introduced to the Emotional Health Institute, an Emotional Resolution program also called EmRes.
+In 2015, I was introduced to the Emotional Health Institute , based in San Francisco, an Emotional Resolution program also called EmRes.
 EmRes focuses on the understanding of how emotions are created in the brain and how we can resolve them permanently when we observe the physical sensations we feel in our body in a specific way.

 While my mindfulness practice was connecting me to the present moment and was bringing a sense of belonging to the world around me, I continued to encounter recurrent emotional difficulties.